Automorphisms of the Supersingular Isogeny Graph: Introduction

 \section{Introduction}

 Fix a prime $p$.
 Given a prime $l\neq p$, the \textit{supersingular $l$-isogeny graph}, which we denote $\G(p,l)$, is a finite graph constructed from supersingular elliptic curves over $\overline{\F}_p$ and degree $l$ isogenies between them (see section \ref{background}).
-The graphs arise naturally in the study of bad reduction mod $p$ of quaternionic Shimura curves \cite{kurihara}\cite{rib100}.
-An important feature of these graphs, with a multitude of real-life applications, is that they are \textit{Ramanujan} \cite{pizram}, meaning random walks converge at theoretically-optimal rates.
+The graphs arise naturally in the study of bad reduction mod $p$ of quaternionic Shimura curves \cite{isogbh}\cite{rib100}.
+An important feature of these graphs, with a multitude of real-life applications, is that they are \textit{Ramanujan} \cite{pizram}, meaning random walks on their vertices converge to the uniform distribution at theoretically-optimal rates.
 Based on this, Charles, Goren, and Lauter \cite{chargorlaut} proposed a post-quantum cryptographic hash function based on the hardness of finding a path between two vertices.
 After, De Feo, Jao, and Plût \cite{defjao} put forward a Diffie-Hellman key exchange using the graph, now known not to be as secure as hoped \cite{sidhattack}.
 We recommend the surveys \cite{isogbh}\cite{ramcrypt} for an introduction to the graphs and their uses in cryptography and arithmetic geometry.
+The structure of supersingular isogeny graphs has also been studied in the literature—see, for example, \cite{advents} and \cite{reviewerpaper}.

-As other ``isogeny based'' cryptographic schemes have been proposed, it has become increasingly important to investigate the hardness assumptions underlying these protocols.
+As other isogeny-based cryptographic schemes have been proposed, such as \textit{CSIDH} \cite{csidh} and \textit{SQISign} \cite{sqisign}, it has become increasingly important to investigate the hardness assumptions underlying these protocols.
 A possible attack, for instance to the path-finding problem, could rely on an analysis of the large scale structure of the graph.
 In this paper we show that the graphs have very little symmetry, which could be interpreted as evidence against the possibility of such an attack.
-Specifically, let $\Aut^*(\G(p,l))$ denote the automorphism group of $\G(p,l)$, modulo the normal subgroup which fixes every vertex (our graphs have multi-edges so we only care about the action on vertices).
-When $p>71$, we show (Theorem \ref{autthm}) that $\Aut^*(\G(p,l))\cong\Z/2\Z$, given a condition on the operator $T_l$ in the modular Hecke algebra on the space of weight 2 cups forms of level $\Gamma_0(p)$.
+Specifically, let $\Aut^*(\G(p,l))$ denote the automorphism group of $\G(p,l)$, modulo the normal subgroup which fixes every vertex (see section \ref{background}).
+When $p>71$, we show (Theorem \ref{autthm}) that $\Aut^*(\G(p,l))\cong\Z/2\Z$, given a condition on the operator $T_l$ in the modular Hecke algebra on the space of weight 2 cusp forms for $\Gamma_0(p)$.
 From a result of Koo, Stein, and Wiese \cite{heckecoeff}, we deduce (Corollary \ref{autcor}) that this condition holds for a density 1 set of primes $l$.